teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 - active manoeuvre;
 - course direction.

-A pillar becoming visible does not automatically mean that the robot should immediately abandon its current manoeuvre.
+A pillar becoming visible does not automatically mean that the robot should abandon an active manoeuvre.

-This matters especially near corners, where obstacle observations may appear before an existing turn is complete.
+This is especially important near corners, where a new observation may appear before the previous turn is complete.

 ---

 ## Continuous Perception

-The final obstacle architecture repeatedly returns to sensing.
+The obstacle architecture repeatedly returns to sensing.

 ```text
 OBSERVE